 Block 30 μL of streptavidin magnetic beads per BDNF sample in 1 mL of blocking buffer.
 Incubate at room temperature for 1 h in a microcentrifuge tube rotator.

-Precipitate the magnetic beads using a magnetic separation rack and discard the blocking buffer.
+Precipitate the magnetic beads using a magnetic separation rack for 3 to 5 minutes or until the buffer appears completely cleared of the beads and discard the blocking buffer.

-Add 50 μL of fresh blocking buffer and 80 ng of mono-biotinylated BDNFAvi (mbtBDNF) sample to the beads, making sure to resuspend them completely.
+Add 50 μL of fresh blocking buffer and 80 ng of mono-biotinylated BDNFAvi (mbtBDNF) sample to the beads, making sure to resuspend them completely by pippeting.

-Incubate at 4 °C for 1 h in a microcentrifuge tube rotator.
+Incubate at 4 °C for 1 h in a microcentrifuge tube rotator spinning at approximately 20 RPM.

-Collect the beads using the magnetic separation rack, and collect the supernatant, keeping a 30 μL aliquot for analysis.
+Collect the beads using the magnetic separation rack for 3 to 5 minutes, and collect the supernatant, keeping a 30 μL aliquot for analysis.

-Wash the beads one time with 500 μL of PBS, and then collect them using the magnetic separation rack.
+Wash the beads one time with 500 μL of PBS, and then collect them using the magnetic separation rack for 3 to 5 minutes.
 Recover the supernatant and keep a 30 μL aliquot for analysis.

 Add 10 μL of 4x loading buffer to the beads.